hocus-dev/hocus/README.md

 ### License

-This repository's code is licensed under the Elastic License v2.0, except for the `extensions` directory and its subdirectories, which are licensed under MIT.
+This repository's code is licensed under the Elastic License v2.0, unless stated otherwise.
+The `extensions` directory and its subdirectories are licensed under MIT.